Ten years ago, a tattoo shop I went to subscribed my email address to their email newsletter.

 What was the email marketing mistake?

-The first three paragraphs of the email contained too many comma splices and exclamation marks for my taste, but those goofs didn’t bother me too much.
+The first three paragraphs of the email contained too many comma splices and exclamation marks for my taste, but those goofs didn’t really bother me.

 As I continued to scroll down, a photo caught my eye and I wanted to read more about the tattoos in the image.